microsoft/qsharp/katas/content/deutsch_jozsa/index.md

 Now $U_f$ is a negative identity, that is, a transformation which applies a global phase of $-1$ to the state.
 A lot of algorithms just ignore the global phase accumulated in them, since it isn't observable.
-However, if you want to be really meticulous, you can use the $R$ gate which performs a given rotation around the given axis.
+However, if you want to be meticulous, you can use the $R$ gate which performs a given rotation around the given axis.
 When called with `PauliI` axis, this operation applies a global phase to the given qubit.
 You can use any qubit to apply this gate, for example, `qs[0]`.